John Shoptaw

 [News Coverage] Singing the Union in peril: Opera goes behind the scenes at Ford's Theater

-Backstage at Ford’s Theater in Washington, D.C. on the night of April 14, 1865, Ned Emerson is rehearsing his sneeze.
-Fellow actor Harry Hawk receives bad news.
-The man he paid to perform his service in the Civil War, ended just five days earlier, has died in combat.
 Actor John Wilkes Booth, a familiar face, though not in the cast that evening, approaches Jack Mathews with a sealed letter and a request to deliver it to John Coyle, editor of the National Intelligencer, the following day.

-Amherst Bulletin Full coverage
+Amherst Bulletin Full review